Image & Video APIs

 Preserving existing transformations

-If your Cloudinary URL already has transformations applied, use preserveTransformations to keep them:
+If your Cloudinary URL in src already has transformations applied, use preserveTransformations to keep them:

 Or, with getCldImageUrl: